(or equivalent) is the minimum you will need to be considered for this course in Clearing.

 On this course you will have the opportunity to develop real-life commercial projects with clients, enabling you to add professional jobs to your portfolio.

-Helped by strong links with many influential media organisations, as well as our status as a UK Music Academic Partner, our course offers an industry-relevant blend of production, theory and professional studies on each pathway available.
+Helped by strong links with many influential media organisations, our course offers an industry-relevant blend of production, theory and professional studies on each pathway available.

 Teaching takes place in environments most relevant to your course, including radio, TV and photography studios and editing suites, as well as lecture theatres, seminar rooms, social learning spaces and online.
 You use blogs, create wikis, and employ social media channels and other interactive media to support your work and self-development.

 The course is ideal if you want to take an in-depth look at promotion, music PR and music media, running a record label or producing music videos and websites.
 It’ll help you be at the forefront of creating and developing innovative ideas, and exploring niche markets within the music industry.